DeviantArt: Website

 Individual members can organize their own deviations into folders on their personal pages.
 The member pages (profiles) show a member's personally uploaded deviations and journal postings.
 Journals are like personal blogs for the member pages, and the choice of topic is up to each member; some use it to talk about their personal or art-related lives, others use it to spread awareness or marshal support for a cause.
 Also displayed are a member's favorites, a collection of other users' images from DeviantArt that a member saves to its own folder.
 Another thing found on the profile page is a member's watchers; a member adds another member to their watch list in order to be notified when that member uploads something.
 The watcher notifications are gathered in a member's Message Center with other notices, like when other users comment on that member's deviations, or when the member's image has been put in someone's favorites.

 Members can build groups that any registered member of the site can join.
 These groups are usually based on an artist's chosen medium and content.
 Some examples of these are Literature (poetry, prose, etc.), Drawing (traditional, digital, or mixed-media), Photography (macro, nature, fashion, stills), and many others.
-Within these groups are where they do collaborations and have their art featured and introduced to artists of the same kind.
+Within these groups are where users do collaborations and have their art featured and introduced to artists of the same kind.
 DeviantArt does not allow pornographic, sexually explicit and/or obscene material to be submitted; however, "tasteful" nudity is allowed, even as photographs.
 To view mature artwork and content, members must be at least 18 years of age and to enable the content, they have to make an account.

-In order to communicate on a more private level, Notes can be sent between individual members, like an email within the site.
+In order to communicate on a more private level, Notes can be sent between individual members, like an email, or direct message, within the site.
 The other opportunities for communication between members are DeviantArt's forums, for more structured, long-term discussions, and chat rooms, for group instant messaging.

 Versions

-DeviantArt has been revising the website in "versions", with each version releasing multiple new features.
+DeviantArt has been revising the website in "versions," with each version releasing multiple new features.
 Coincidentally, the third, fourth and fifth versions of the site were all released on August 7, the "birthday" of the website's founding.